Can the company show proof of NADCA membership and certification?

-Will the company be assigning an Air Systems Cleaning Specialist (ASCS) to your project that will be responsible for the complete project?
+Will the company be assigning an Air Systems Cleaning Specialist (ASCS) to oversee the project?

 Each member of NADCA has one ASCS on staff; some have more than one.
-Many specifications require the presence of an ASCS.
 This certification signifies a high level of professionalism in the HVAC cleaning industry.

 Will the contracting company actually do the work?